muldjord/boobox/README.md

 ### 3D models / components
 All required 3D models are available in the [3D models](3d_models) subdirectory.

-They will also be uploaded to [Printables.com](www.printables.com) soon.
-Keep an eye out at: https://www.printables.com/social/170442-muldjord/models
+They will also be uploaded to my [Printables.com](https://www.printables.com/social/170442-muldjord/models) page soon.
+Keep an eye out that!

 ## Building and running
 ### Server daemon